AngelTintaya/challenge_project/README.md

 # challenge_project
-This is a project to create an API REST to load CSV data into a Database
+This is a project to create an API REST to load CSV data into a Database.

 Technologies used in the project:
 - Flask